HKUST-VISLab/vismooc/README.md

 </table>

 ## VisMOOC Modules
-The VisMOOC system allows users to analyze the MOOC data from multiperspectives.
+The VisMOOC system allows users to analyze the MOOC data from multi-perspectives.
+We provide a flexible architecture that can integrate different modules for analyzing various perspectives of MOOC data.
+The `Basic Module` provides an overview on course and video statistics such as user demographics information and video temporal hotness.
+It also enables to explore and analyze different types of users' clickstream data.
+The `Forum Module` focuses on the course forum data.
+Specifically, we support analyzing user's sentiment at different scales and exploring the users' social network based on their posts and replies.
+The `Prediction Module` helps predict whether a user would dropout in the middle of the course.
+These components are still in development and we plan to develop more visualization components to enable MOOC analysis from a wider perspective.

 <table width="100%">
 <thead width="100%">